ElianorKap/ENGSCI-263-Project/README.md

   * `benchmarking.py`&emsp;&emsp;&emsp;&ensp;&nbsp;&ensp;- this function will solve the ODE analytically under a simplified condition and verify the numerical solver by returning a similar solution for the same parameters
 * Calibration
-  * `lab2_curve_fitting.py`&emsp;&nbsp;- this function will help us choose good parameter values for the model such that it is a good approximation of reality
+  * `lab2_curve_fitting.py`&emsp;&nbsp;- this contains a curve fitting function which will help us choose good parameter values for the model such that it is a good approximation of reality
+  * `practice.py`&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;&ensp; - Generates plot of our finalised parameter estimates upon having tweaked curve fitting output.

   * `task2.py`&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;- this function is used to test the sensitivity of the parameter and help us get a rough set of parameter value
 * Prediction